hms-networks/flexy-thingworx-connector/README.md

 The GenericEwonDeviceDirect device template is for Ewon devices which connect to Thingworx using the direct data path and ConnectorHost's TakeInfo service.

-The GenericEwonDeviceDirect device template is based on the GenericEwonDevice device template, and inherits all of it's services and properties.
+The GenericEwonDeviceDirect device template is based on the GenericEwonDevice device template, and inherits all of its services and properties.

 ###### Properties